© 2023 R-Tools Technology Inc.

-OS X can create several software RAIDs from disks connected to a Mac computer: RAID1 (Mirror set), RAID0 (Stripe set), and Concatenated disk set.
+OS X can create several software RAIDs from drives connected to a Mac computer: RAID1 (Mirror set), RAID0 (Stripe set), and Concatenated disk set.

 R‑Studio detects components of Apple RAID sets and creates their virtual RAIDs automatically.
-At the same time, R‑Studio gives access to the individual components of the Apple RAID sets (hard drives and images).
+At the same time, R‑Studio gives access to the individual components of the Apple RAID sets (drives and images).

 R‑Studio shows broken Apple RAIDs in pink.